s3neo-jdc-n/vendor_qcom_camera/README.md

 - get the full kernel IOCTL list the server is using including the I2C write arrays

 Next Milestone:
 - create mm-camera-intf which works with stock HAL so we can read the actual IOCTL's passing through it.
-SKIPPED ^^
+DONE ^^
+- modify the libmmcamera_interface so we can take pictures and videos....